Skip to main content

 Withholding tax refers to the amount of income tax your employer withholds from your paycheck and typically does not consider various deductions normally claimed, such as RRSP contributions, which reduce your taxes payable.
 If you find yourself getting a sizable refund each year you might consider reducing your withholding tax, so you receive more money with each paycheck.

-The takeaway… Prioritize what’s important to you
+The takeaway… prioritize what’s important to you

 Getting a hefty refund can be a form of forced saving, but you are not receiving any interest on this money.
 You could be putting it to better use during the year by investing it.
 However, it really depends on your current situation and your needs.

-Give us a call at 514-934-0586 (Montreal) or 403-228-2378 (Calgary) to discuss the best way to put your tax refund to use and to do a review of your withholding tax to ensure that it is optimal for your situation.
+Contact your Rothenberg Wealth advisor to discuss the best way to put your tax refund to use and to do a review of your withholding tax to ensure that it is optimal for your situation.

 More Articles